 Francis Akhalbey is a Social Media techie and part-time Writer based in Accra, Ghana.
-He has an eye for Online Community Management and event organization.
 He loves basketball and dreams to make it in the NBA in his next life.
 I hope you’re reading this LA Lakers!

 Booker T. Washington was a celebrated African-American figure in the late 1800s, often portrayed as a champion of equality for Black Americans and civil rights.